Fire-Dragon-DoL/boostit/README.md

   spec was not respected in the context of this project
 - The UI is implemented poorly and in hurry, but it provides a good baseline to test the application directly in the browser
-- Found heavy difficulties in solving CORS issues related to warden authentication.
-As a solution, authentication is performed directly on the user model instead of using warden

 ### Stretch goals attempted
 - Devise was chosen to integrate OAuth.